The Call to Incarnational Leadership

 The Bible tells us to use different styles to encourage in different situations, simply because people are different!
 Different contexts and personalities require a different touch to motivate them towards God’s purposes.
 Some may need a warning, another may need encouragement, another may need a help and propping up, and yet another needs time and patience.

-A skilful leader seldom uses a “one-size-fits-all” approach, but rather is conscious of whether their followers have different needs and circumstances that affect their working styles.
+A skillful leader seldom uses a “one-size-fits-all” approach, but rather is conscious of whether their followers have different needs and circumstances that affect their working styles.

 - What will bring the best out in your followers?